The Male Gender is often decried today. Here’s what it represents from a Godly perspective.

 Unfortunately, humans only see the physical and not the spiritual.
 They do not understand this primary relationship.
 Some who are religious think we’re painting a human image of God by describing God in human terms.
 In fact, it’s the other way around.
 God created humans IN HIS IMAGE.
 We are physical; He is spiritual.
 God created many physical characteristics in His image.
 Some we’ve seen, I’ll show you many others.

 With the creation of the first male, we’re seeing he is IN THE IMAGE of the second male, Jesus.
 We are going to see many more images.
 That’s why this concept of understanding that the physical prefigures the spiritual is so essential.

 God made us and gave us the physical so we can better understand the spiritual.

-Check the meanings of the synonyms of preeminence in Col 1.18 to see who Jesus is and why Adam is the preeminent gender.
-Adam, the first physical human was a male and on a purely physical plane has these characteristics.
+Check the meanings of the synonyms of preeminence in Col 1:18 to see who Jesus is and why Adam is the preeminent gender.
+Adam, the first physical human, was a male, and on a purely physical plane has these characteristics.
 How males use these characteristics is summed up by human nature, choices and is revealed by their behavior.
-As we know, that behavior often does not represent what it should, to say the least.
+As we know, that behavior often does not represent what it should.